GU

 Lake Atitlán

-The cuisine around Lake Atitlán features fresh fish from the lake, as well as local produce and herbs.
-Traditional Mayan dishes are common in this region.
+The cuisine around Lake Atitlán features fresh fish from the lake, along with local produce and herbs grown in the surrounding highlands.
+Traditional Mayan dishes are common, with strong indigenous influences from communities around the lake.

 Cultural Significance: